Goldthwaite families lose homes in fire; donations welcome

 Mills County residents and businesses have rallied to help the affected families, who lost all of their possessions in the fire.

-As of noon on Wednesday, July 12, Eagle staff is aware of the following opportunities to help:
+As of 2 p.m. on July 13 Eagle staff is aware of the following opportunities to help:

+• Accounts have been set up at MCBank for donations to the families.

 • An account has been set up at Schwartz Food Store for donations.
 Codi McCarn and Ashley Spradley are coordinating: https://www.facebook.com/codi.annm/posts/pfbid0Vx56WFU93q21S6QMUSUo3NGyyFzdQNj5VcADajYKpvunoWPrhm8EM5Xp9vrGhPRrl